prabindh/darknet-cpp-windows/README.md

 Detected 1 objects
 Box #0: x,y,w,h = [0.406386, 0.283149, 0.384096, 0.509924]
 `

+The detected regions will be overlaid and shown in the Window that will open showing each frame.

 For a brief about Arapaho C++ API, refer to https://github.com/prabindh/darknet/blob/master/arapaho/arapaho_readme.txt